rewyekha/azuredevopslabs/labs/azuredevops/sonarcloud/readme.md

     ![](images/023.png)

-1. The SonarCloud results are organized for easy access to the key results you're looking for.
+1. The SonarQube Cloud results are organized for easy access to the key results you're looking for.

     ![](images/024.png)